Call today to schedule a free implant consultation, (303) 214-9195, to find out about your options. The consultation

 You can start to see where the cost of bridges would add up.
 And if you have a healthy tooth or teeth next to your missing tooth, you’re compromising the integrity of those teeth by putting crowns on them.

 That’s why, in today’s dentistry, a dental implant is the “gold” standard for restoration, somewhat of a misnomer, perhaps, since the crown that will be placed on top of the implant is made up of completely natural-looking porcelain.

 The main benefits of dental implants:

 Are you debating between bridges and dental implants?
 If so, schedule your free implant consultation Dr Ferrell, and learn more about the advantages and disadvantages of each option.
 Or, e-mail us at firstname.lastname@example.org.

-Click the link here to read information about the pros and cons of dental implants vs dentures.
+Click the link here to read information on the pros and cons of dental implants vs dentures.